garywiz/chaperone-docker/README.md

 `build.sh` script inside the `test-app` directory will let you capture your development files and package them in an image which will run your application.

+You can also see a quick overview of the services running by going to the sample site at http://localhost:8080 (where localhost is whatever you've called your docker host machine).

 We still have more work to do on these images, and feedback would be great.
 This approach has solved a lot of problems for us.